kleinerweinshop/backbonecommerce/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-brightgreen)
 [![Discord](https://img.shields.io/discord/731065286404341770?label=Chat&style=social)](https://discord.gg/8vjYZe)

-BackboneCommerce is a full stack content management system focussed on selling your products.
+BackboneCommerce is a full stack Content Management System focussed on selling your product online.
-It is free to use, structured and scaleable.
+It is free, well structured and scaleable.

-To simplify the process of setting up a selling point, BackboneCommerce features a template System.
+To simplify the process of setting up a unique selling point, BackboneCommerce features a template System.
 Templates are written in Jade and can be altered with little knowledge in HTML and CSS, no further coding needed.
-A CLI is included to generate new pages easy and fast
+A CLI is included to generate new pages easy and fast.

 You can try this live on your browser and see some examples.
 Check out [Särkower](https://särkower.de).

-We currently support and maintain [these examples](https://) (Särkower, ...), please feel free to contact us and get your business going.
+We currently support and maintain [these examples](https://) (Särkower, ...), please feel free to contact me and get your business going.

 ### Quick Start